kararei/tp/docs/UserGuide.md

 * `addTrip n/Paris 2025 acc/Hotel Sunshine i/Visit Eiffel Tower; Eat baguette d/01/1/2025 c/Jane Doe c/John Doe nts/Customer prefers window seat`
 * `addTrip n/Beach Vacation acc/Beach Resort i/Relax by the beach; Snorkeling d/15/3/2024 c/Alice Smith nts/All-inclusive package`
 * `addTrip n/Business Conference acc/City Hotel i/Attend presentations; Networking d/10/5/2024 nts/Corporate rate applies`

+### Clearing all entries : `clear`

+Clears all contact and trip entries in the application.

+Format: `clear`

+### Deleting a contact : `deleteContact`

+Deletes the specified contact from the address book.

+Format: `deleteContact INDEX`

+* Deletes the contact at the specified `INDEX`.
+* The index refers to the index number shown in the displayed contact list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `listContact` followed by `deleteContact 2` deletes the 2nd contact in the address book.
+* `find Betsy` followed by `deleteContact 1` deletes the 1st contact in the results of the `find` command.

+### Deleting a trip : `deleteTrip`

+Deletes the specified trip from the trip book.

+Format: `deleteTrip INDEX`

+* Deletes the trip at the specified `INDEX`.
+* The index refers to the index number shown in the displayed trip list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `listTrip` followed by `deleteTrip 2` deletes the 2nd trip in the trip book.

+### Editing a contact : `editContact`

+Edits an existing contact in the address book.

+Format: `editContact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [nts/NOTE]​`

+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Email must be unique across all contacts.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* You can remove all the contact's tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact's notes by typing `nts/` without specifying anything after it.

+Examples:
+*  `editContact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+*  `editContact 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 ### Editing a trip : `editTrip`